Cross Layer Optimization and Distributed Reinforcement Learning for Wireless 360{\deg} Video Streaming: Introduction

 The predominant adaptive coding technique in use for conventional video streaming is adaptive video coding~(AVC~\cite{DASH}).
 In AVC, each video's chunk is encoded into multiple versions.
 Then, during the video downloading process, the player's adaptive bit rate (ABR) mechanism selects one of the versions based on its judgment of the network conditions and other aforementioned factors.

-The conventional single user ABR problem has been extensively studied, and many streaming algorithms have been proposed in the literature.
-Researchers have investigated various approaches for making streaming decisions, for example, by using the client's buffer state~\cite{BBA}, bandwidth prediction and buffer information~\cite{MPC,Miller15,elgabli2018fastscan}, Markov decision processes~\cite{Jarnikov11}, machine learning (ML)~\cite{Claeys14, mao2017neural}, and data-driven techniques~\cite{C3,CS2P}.
-Moreover, in order to improve user's QoE in challenging environment, researches recently have investigated multipath~\cite{elgabli2018optimized} and cooperative video streaming~\cite{elgabli2018giantclient} in which multiple links of the same client (e.g, WiFi and LTE) and/or links of multiple users are used to download the video chunks at high quality.

-Data-driven approaches have been commonly used in video streaming as well as in other resource allocation problems.
-Among which, ML tools such as reinforcement learning (RL) have been considered.
+The conventional single user ABR problem has been extensively studied, with many streaming algorithms proposed.
+Researchers have investigated various approaches for streaming decisions, for example, by using the client's buffer state~\cite{BBA}, bandwidth prediction and buffer information~\cite{MPC,Miller15,elgabli2018fastscan}, Markov decision processes~\cite{Jarnikov11}, machine learning (ML)~\cite{Yang2022, mao2017neural, Kan2022}, and data-driven techniques~\cite{C3,CS2P}.
+ML tools, such as reinforcement learning (RL), have been commonly used in video streaming and in other resource allocation problems.
 Briefly, RL is defined by three components (state, action, and reward).
 For a given state, the RL agent is trained to choose the action that maximizes the cumulative discounted reward.
 The agent interacts with the environment in a continuous way and tries to find the best policy based on the reward/cost fed back from that environment \cite{ChenHZhang, ML2018}.
-For instance, authors in ~\cite{mao2017neural}, use RL for solving a single user video streaming problem in regular communication systems and non 360 degree videos.
-For that purpose, an RL agent is trained in an offline manner to observe some network states, and perform an action that maximizes the system's reward which, in this case, reflects selecting the playback rate of the next chunk that maximizes the user's QoE.
-More recently, more refined RL approaches, including the use of deep-RL (DRL) techniques, have been applied to tackle the challenges posed by 360 videos~\cite{Scalable360-PIEEE-ChallengesOpportunities}.
+For instance, authors in~\cite{mao2017neural} train an RL agent in an offline manner to solve a single user video streaming problem by observing some network states, and selecting the playback rate of the next chunk that maximizes the user's QoE.
 The authors in~\cite{Zhang-360DRL} focus on jointly optimizing multiple QoE objectives through adaptively allocating rates for the tiles of the future video frames based on observations collected at the client video players.
 Similarly, in~\cite{MultiAgent-360DRL} a multi-agent DRL system is presented such that the users' QoE is maximized while minimizing the bandwidth consumption on the core network for multi-user live 360-degree video streaming.
-Finally, authors in~\cite{TerahertzVRwithA3C} propose an asynchronous advantage actor–critic (A3C) algorithm in their attempt to minimize the long-term energy consumption of a THz wireless access-based multiaccess edge computing (MEC) system to provide high quality immersive VR.